How to Make Homemade Marshmallows (without corn syrup)

 And lastly, because these marshmallows have fresh ingredients and no preservatives they’re best eaten within a day or two.
 Just keep them in a sealed container on the counter (and don’t refrigerate them).

-Alright, so now that you’re all healthy homemade marshmallow experts, what are you going to do with these beauties?
-I’ve got so many leftovers from making this video that I’m gonna whip up a red wine hot chocolate recipe this week.
+Alright, now that you’re all healthy homemade marshmallow experts, what are you going to do with these beauties?
+I’ve got so many leftovers from making this video that I’m gonna whip up my red wine hot chocolate.
 Because red wine, chocolate and marshmallows sound like a fab combo, don’t you think?
+Enjoy!

 PS – this is the same marshmallow recipe that’s used for my Salted S’Mores Bites.